Morning After Pill

 What is the morning after pill?

-The morning after pill, also known as 'emergency contraception' or 'Plan B pill', is a pill taken after sex to prevent pregnancy.
+The morning after pill, also known as 'emergency contraception' or the 'Plan B pill', is a pill taken after sex to prevent pregnancy.
 You may need to use this when you have unprotected sex, have forgotten to take your usual contraception, or if your contraception fails (like when a condom splits).

 Depending on the type of pill chosen, you can take the morning after pill up to 5 days after unprotected sex.
 However, the earlier it is taken, the better the chances of avoiding pregnancy.
 The two main types of morning after pill are ellaOne and Levonelle.
 Both are only effective when taken before ovulation happens.